 Board of Governors of the Federal Reserve System (Board).

-The Board is providing notice of the aggregate global indicator amounts for purposes of a calculation for 2017, which is required under the Board's rule regarding risk-based capital surcharges for global systemically important bank holding companies (GSIB surcharge rule).
+The Board is providing notice of the 2019 aggregate global indicator amounts, as required under the Board's rule regarding risk-based capital surcharges for global systemically important bank holding companies (GSIB surcharge rule).

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Juan Climent, Manager, (202) 872-7526, Sean Healey, Lead Financial Institution Policy Analyst, (202) 912-4611, or Christopher Appel, Senior Financial Institution Policy Analyst II, (202) 973-6862, Division of Supervision and Regulation or Mark Buresh, Senior Counsel, (202) 452-5270, or Mary Watkins, Senior Attorney, (202) 452-Start Printed Page 697453722, Legal Division.
 Board of Governors of the Federal Reserve System, 20th and C Streets NW, Washington, DC 20551.
 For the hearing impaired only, Telecommunications Device for the Deaf (TDD) users may contact (202) 263-4869.

 The Board's GSIB surcharge rule establishes a methodology to identify global systemically important bank holding companies in the United States (GSIBs) based on indicators that are correlated with systemic importance.